team113sanger/dermatlas_copy_number_nf/README.md

 ```
 This can also

-A usage profile for OpenStack secure-lustre instances is provided.
+A usage profile for OpenStack secure-lustre instances is provided and can be launched by specifying.
 `-profile secure-lustre`